exercism/php/exercises/concept/lasagna/.meta/design.md

 - `booleans`:
   - Know what a Boolean value is.
   - Know how to define a Boolean value.
-  - Know how to use Boolean values in Boolean operations.
+  - Know how to use Boolean values in logical operations.
 - `floating-point-numbers`:
   - Know what a Floating point number is.
   - Know how to define a Floating point number.